PrincetonPoh/Telegram-Bot/README.md

 - Stage 4
     - Launch first version!

+- Moving forward
+    - Based on results, determine if should scale this and make a Neighbourly2.0

+# Stage 1 & 2
+I am mostly learning as much as I can at these stages so not much to say.

 # Stage 3
 I split the development of the main.py file in to 3 parts.